timeglitch/VocalizeWeb/README.md

  - Inspired by the [staRt App](https://www.bitslabstart.com/), developed by the BITS lab at NYU.
  - Thank you to Dr. Tara McAllister for her assistance during the preliminary stages of this project.

- - Cool online spectrogram that was helpful here: https://github.com/polarity/app.spectrogram.
+ - Cool online spectrogram by Robert Agthe  that was helpful here: https://github.com/polarity/app.spectrogram.

 ## Support